SimDynamX/SpaceTeamsROS/README.md

 bool success
 ```

-This service accepts a string message and returns a success status.
+This service accepts a (ASCII) string message and returns a success status.
 Used for logging messages.

 ## Available Services